kurd-cc/kurdish-words/README.md

 # kurdish-words

- - With more than 21K Kurdish (Kurmanji) words, this is the biggest current set of Kurdish words in the world.
+ - One of the biggest set of Kurdish (Kurmanji) words
- - These words were crawled from some of the best Kurdish news websites.
+ - words.txt: from Rojava news websites (accurate)
+ - words_rudaw.txt: from Rudaw website (less accurate)
- - The words currently are not filtered or catagorized.
+ - The words currently are not filtered or catagorized

 **Files**<br>
 *SimpleSpellingCheker.java*: some basic operations to detect the possible alternatives for any word.
 Usage: <br>